Funding your Master of Science studies

 Explore different types of funding which may be suitable for you.

 Admission to CDE EMJMD programme requires a qualification based selection process.
-The same procedure shall apply for self-funded students and Erasmus+ funded students.
+The same procedure shall apply for self-funded (self-paying) students and Erasmus+ funded students.

 All students not receiving an Erasmus+ EMJMD scholarship within the CDE programme are considered as self-funded.
 This includes everyone either funding their own studies (self-payment through savings or work), getting financial assistance from family or friends, beneficiaries of scholarships other than E+ EMJMD, taking out a student loan, employer sponsorship, etc. Learn more on participation costs.